 Opioids are responsible for the majority of overdose deaths in the United States to date, regardless of whether they have been legally or illegally obtained.
 In 2019 alone, this amounted to 70% of all drug overdose deaths.
-Prescription drugs have been reported as the fastest rising problem related to drugs in the United States.
+Prescription drugs have been reported as the fastest-rising problem related to drugs in the United States.
 Unfortunately, even short-term use of opioids can lead to addiction, and in the worst cases, an overdose.
 Addiction can occur for many reasons.
 For example, the length of time the opioids have been used, to the patient’s personal history.
-It is virtually impossible to always predict who is at risk and is also the most vulnerable to become addicted and dependent on drugs like opioids.
+It is virtually impossible to always predict who is at risk and is also the most vulnerable to becoming addicted and dependent on drugs like opioids.

 What are Opioids?

 Opioid is a term used to describe a broad range of medication that is commonly prescribed by doctors to assist with pain relief, typically after surgery.
 These can be made synthetically in a laboratory, for example, fentanyl and tramadol, or extracted from plants, such as morphine from the poppy plant seed.
 These drugs in particular work by traveling through the bloodstream and interacting with the opioid receptors in the cells located in the brain.
 When they reach the cells, the usual pain signals that are released are muffled, and in turn, reduce the perception of pain, and at the same time, increase feelings of pleasure by triggering the release of endorphins, which are feel-good neurotransmitters.